← Back to Blog

 One Sec: No accountability features.
 Your usage stats are private.

 SunBreak: Add up to 2 accountability partners.
-If you make 3+ attempts to bypass the block during bedtime, they automatically get an email showing your cheat attempts and how late you stayed up.
+If you make 3+ attempts to bypass the block during bedtime, they automatically get an email showing your cheat attempts.

 Winner: SunBreak.
-Social accountability is the strongest behavior change lever that most apps completely ignore.
+Social accountability is a powerful behavior change lever that most apps ignore.

 Daytime Use

 One Sec: Excellent for reducing mindless app opens throughout the day.
-The mindful pause genuinely reduces total opens by 40-60% for most users.
+The mindful pause genuinely reduces total opens for most users.

 SunBreak: Not designed for daytime use.
 Only activates at bedtime.